 Pathway to Medicine: Linda Suleiman, MD

 I completed my undergraduate studies in physiology and neurobiology at the University of Maryland, but it wasn’t until I attended Howard University College of Medicine that I wanted to become an orthopaedic surgeon.
-I would walk the hallways and marvel at the pictures on the walls of previously trained and impactful African American surgeons like Dr. LaSalle Leffall.
-These surgeons, and other physicians on these walls, trained at a time when they were the only doctors providing care for the underserved.
-They championed access for all at a time in our country where healthcare was a privilege and not a right.
-Howard gave me the will, purpose, and confidence to seek a surgical sub-specialty in which the majority of physicians were Caucasian males.
+I would walk the hallways and marvel at the pictures on the walls of previously trained and impactful African American surgeons like LaSalle Leffall, MD.
+These surgeons, and other physicians on these walls, trained at a time when they were the only doctors providing care for the underserved, they championed access for all at a time in our country where healthcare was a privilege and not a right.
+Howard gave me the will, purpose and confidence to seek a surgical sub-specialty in which the majority of physicians were white males.
 I was in an environment where women and African Americans were encouraged to pursue orthopedics, which was not the case for friends of mine at majority institutions.
 I did not realize this until my first away sub-internship elective.
 There, I was asked, for the first time, “Why are you doing orthopedics and not pediatrics or OB-GYN?”
 I remember this distinctly because I was asked this same question from 20 other orthopaedic programs.

-When I graduate this upcoming year, I will be the first African American woman to graduate from the orthopaedic surgery program at NMH.
-This has weighed on me heavily over the last four years, and has only pushed me to mentor those who should follow in my footsteps.
-My passion for the field of orthopedics, and my dedication to my community are a result of my childhood experiences.
+I was the first African American woman to graduate from the orthopaedic surgery program at NMH.
+This has weighed on me heavily and has only pushed me to mentor those who should follow in my footsteps.
+My passion for the field of orthopedics and my dedication to my community are a result of my childhood experiences.
 I owe it to my family, who sacrificed so much, to help bring the next generation forward.